moehriegitt/vastringify/README.md

- - `int`, `unsigned`, `char`, `signed char`, `unsigned char`, `short`, `unsigned short`, `long`, `unsigned long`, `long long`, `unsigned long long`: these are integer and are printed in unsigned or signed integer notation.
+ - `int`, `unsigned`, `char`, `signed char`, `unsigned char`, `short`, `unsigned short`, `long`, `unsigned long`, `long long`, `unsigned long long`: these are integer and are printed in unsigned or signed decimal integer notation by default.

-   This means that `char`, `char16_t`, and `char32_t` all print in numeric format by default, not in character format.
-For interpreting them as a 1-element Unicode codepoint string, you need to use `c` format.
+   This means that `char`, `char16_t`, and `char32_t` all print in numeric format by default, not in character format, as they are not distinct types.
+For interpreting them as a 1-element Unicode codepoint string, `c` format should be used.

    Also note that character constants like `'a'` have type `int` in C and print numerically by default.

  - `char *`, `char const *`: 8-bit character strings or
    arrays.
-By default, the UTF-8 decoder is used to extract code points for printing.
+They print as is by default.

+   The default string encoding is UTF-8,  It can be reset to a user encoding by #defining `va_char_p_decode`.
+Also see the section on encoding below.

    Unquoted, `NULL` prints empty and sets the `VA_E_NULL` error.
+   Also see the section on quotation below.

  - `char16_t *`, `char16_t const *`: 16-bit character strings or
    arrays.
-By default, the UTF-16 decoder is used to extract code points for printing.
+The default encoding is UTF-16, which can be switched using `va_char16_p_decode`.

    Unquoted, `NULL` prints empty and sets the `VA_E_NULL` error.

  - `char32_t *`, `char32_t const *`: 32-bit character strings or
    arrays.
-By default, the UTF-32 decoder is used to extract code points for printing.
+The default encoding is UTF-32, which can be switched using `va_char32_p_decode`.

    Unquoted, `NULL` prints empty and sets the `VA_E_NULL` error.

  - `Char **`, `Char const **`: pointers to pointers to characters, i.e., pointers to string, will print the string